jpcairesf/rinha-2024-q1-java/README.md

 Inside the simulation project folder, run the containers and the Gatling simulation using `docker-compose -f ./../rinha-2024-q1-java/docker-compose.yml up -d && sh executar-teste-local.sh`

+### Constraints
+Some constraints were applied to guarantee a fair and more competitive scenario to the challenge.
+- 1.5 CPU to distribute between the containers
+- 550 MB of memory to distribute between the containers
+- Must be able to run in AMD64 architecture

 ### Results
 Test results will be generated in the simulation project `rinha-de-backend-2024-q1/load-test/user-files/results`.
 Open the index.html file.